spec-tacles/website/docs/introduction.md

 ## Message Broker

 The message broker is the heart of a Spectacles application.
-To launch Redis as a message broker:
+Spectacles uses Redis as its message
+broker:

 ```bash
 docker run \